 Subject Matter Experts at Reinsurance Specialties™ advise business owners to stay away from 'Direct Write' models; however, they may want to explore Group Captives which typically 'pool' risks with other businesses in their field.

 How large does your business need to be to enjoy benefits of Reinsurance?
 There are no strict rules, but generally speaking, companies who can remit $20,000 per month or more into their insurance company will appreciate the value, flexibility and direct benefits.

 Another general qualifier is that the business leader earns $1.5M annually in gross revenues.

 Leverage an Actuarial Study

 Top reinsurance service providers understand that a licensed, third-party actuary (unrelated to the client's business) is the strongest (most compliant) route to establishing an organization's risk exposures and, ultimately, the related policy/premium.
 Licensed actuaries will use decades of actuarial data on a per-industry basis to identify, validate and record risk line items associated with each business.
 This can include business interruption risks, regulatory risks, legal risks, reputational risks, loss of records, director and officer risks, property risks, warranties, malpractice, errors and omissions and many other risks based on the specific business environment.
 The IRS likes to see that policies are based on a third-party and professionally-licensed actuarial study.

 Begin the Formation Process

-Once you’ve selected the type of captive and the service provider, you can pursue company formation.
-During the formation process, your organization will be domiciled either domestically or with a foreign entity.
-Ensure you have the minimum required start-up capital which varies based on your type of captive, ownership structure, the service provider you hire, and other details.
+If choosing the state route, ensure you have the minimum required start-up capital which varies based on the state, your type of captive, ownership structure, the service provider you hire, and other details.